 For 2021, ARPA increases the credit to 50% of up to $8,000 in qualified expenses for one child and up to $16,000 for two or more children — so the credit ultimately is worth up to $4,000 or $8,000.
 The credit is subject to an income-based phaseout beginning at household income levels exceeding $125,000.

-For both 2017 and 2018, you can redirect up to $5,000 of pretax income to an employer-sponsored child and dependent care Flexible Spending Account.
-The plan then pays or reimburses you for child and dependent care expenses.
+FSA.
+For 2018 and 2019, you can contribute up to $10,500 (up from $5,000 for 2020) pretax to an employer-sponsored child and dependent care Flexible Spending Account.
+The plan pays or reimburses you for these expenses.
 You can’t claim a tax credit for expenses reimbursed through an FSA.
 In response to the COVID-19 crisis, the IRS has temporarily made FSAs a little more flexible.
 Contact your employer for details.

 If you own a business, hiring your children can save tax.
 As the business owner, you can deduct their pay, and other tax benefits may apply.
 Children generally can earn as much as the standard deduction for singles and pay zero federal income tax.
-For 2017, this is a modest $6,350.
-But for 2018, it jumps to $12,000 under the TCJA.
+For 2018, it jumps to $12,000 under the TCJA ($12,200 for 2019).
 They can earn an additional $5,500 annually for 2018 ($6,000 for 2019) without paying current tax if they contribute it to a traditional IRA.
 Warning: They must perform actual work and be paid in line with what you’d pay nonfamily employees for the same work.